Long-Term Care Insurance Guide

 Is Long-Term Care Insurance Worth the Money?

-To understand the advantages of purchasing a long-term care policy, it's important to understand the benefits of long-term care facilities.
+To understand the pros and cons of long-term care insurance, it's important to understand the benefits of long-term care facilities.
 One of the main advantages is that long-term care facilities provide safe environments for older adults who need a little help with activities of daily living.

 Residents of these facilities don't have to worry about cooking, cleaning or doing other chores, leaving them free to enjoy their free time.
 Another advantage of moving to a long-term care facility is that there's no need to worry about doing home maintenance or renovating a home to accommodate a disability.